OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:14

-Jesus found a young donkey and sat on it, as it is written:
+Jesus found a young donkey and sat upon it, fulfilling what was written:

 ## John 12:15